cloudify-cosmo/docs.getcloudify.org/content/plugins/fabric.md

 {{< /gsHighlight >}}

-# SSH configuration
+# SSH Configuration

-The fabric plugin will extract the correct host IP address based on the node's host.
-It will also use the username and key file path if they were set globally during the bootstrap process.
-However, it is possible to override these values and additional SSH configuration by passing `fabric_env` to operation inputs.
+The Fabric plugin extracts the correct host IP address based on the node's host.
+It also uses the username and key file path if they were set globally during the bootstrap process.
+However, you can override these values and additional SSH configuration by passing `fabric_env` to operation inputs.
 This applies to `run_commands`, `run_task` and `run_module_task`.
-The `fabric_env` input is passed as is to the underlying [Fabric]({{< field "fabric_link" >}}/en/1.8/usage/env.html) library, so check their documentation for additional details.
+The `fabric_env` input is passed as-is to the underlying [Fabric]({{< field "fabric_link" >}}/en/1.8/usage/env.html) library.
+Check their documentation for additional details.

-An example that uses `fabric_env`:
+Following is an example that uses `fabric_env`:

 {{< gsHighlight  yaml  >}}
 imports: